Rock music in France

-In the 1970s, France saw the arrival of Alan Stivell's Breton folk-rock as well as a wave of progressive rock bands like Ange, Magma, Gong (whether they are actually a French band is debatable), Triangle, Dynastie Crisis, Shylock, Eskaton, Atoll and Pulsar.
+In the 1970s, France saw the arrival of rock bands such as Téléphone, and Alan Stivell's Breton folk-rock as well as a wave of progressive rock bands like Ange, Afterlife, Bottom Blues, Magma, Gong (whether they are actually a French band is debatable), Triangle, Dynastie Crisis, Shylock, Eskaton, Atoll and Pulsar.
 There was also some glam rock acts, like The Frenchies or the controversial and cult artist Alain Kan.
 Jacques Higelin's album BBH 75, which doesn't fit in these categories and is more of a transitional album between the classic era rock sound (à la Rolling Stones) and punk rock, is considered a seminal milestone by French critics, while ex-yé-yé star Christophe became a successful pop-rock artist, especially with his seminal albums Les Paradis perdus and Les Mots bleus (which title song is considered a major classic).
-French punk rock also appeared, including bands like Starshooter, Stinky Toys,* Electric Callas, Oberkampf and Métal Urbain.
-It was during this period that a few other variety music artists - Catherine Ribeiro, Bernard Lavilliers and others - flirted with rock, but without completely changing over.
+French punk rock also appeared, including bands like Starshooter, Stinky Toys, Asphalt Jungle, Electric Callas, Oberkampf and Métal Urbain.
+It was during this period that variety music artists - like Catherine Ribeiro, Bernard Lavilliers and others - flirted with rock, but without completely changing over.
 However, French singer Serge Gainsbourg's 70s output, which included the classic Histoire de Melody Nelson, the less accessible L'Homme à tête de chou and the reggae Aux armes et cætera, transitioned completely from chanson to rock (a move he started earlier in the 1960s) and offered French-language rock new classics.
 Another name to know is that of Gérard Manset, a cult artist who deliberately live in maintained obscurity, but whose ballad Il voyage en solitaire is a major song and progressive album La Mort d'Orion is a reference, and who has continued to collaborate with high-profile artists up to this day.
 French hard rock and heavy metal took off by the end of the decade, spearheaded by Trust.